Pfaffien/finger_prints/README.md

 cd build/
 ```

-Compile the sources using cmake
+Compile the sources using cmake.
+You can run the make command on several cores using the `-j` option

 ```
 cmake ..
-make
+make -j8
 ```
 <!-- Change the structure of the program to save images in a build/img repository -->
 When executing a demo, the created images are stored in `<PROJECT_ROOT>/img/saved/`.